giladnavot/Citi-camunda/.swm/task-saving-process.gxqs6enk.sw.md

 ---

-The `resolveDefinition` function is used to resolve a definition.
+The <SwmToken path="/engine/src/main/java/org/camunda/bpm/engine/impl/persistence/deploy/cache/ResourceDefinitionCache.java" pos="111:5:5" line-data="  public T resolveDefinition(T definition) {">`resolveDefinition`</SwmToken> function is used to resolve a definition.
 It checks if the definition is cached and if not, it deploys the resources of the deployment.

 ```java
   public T resolveDefinition(T definition) {